 The significance of this footage for the subject at hand is, as mentioned earlier, it shows two enormous piles of quarry rubble from our subject quarry at certain points in the footage.

-And below is the quarry site today (photo taken by yours truly in April 2016).
+And below is the quarry site today (first photo taken by yours truly in April 2016).
 The quarry was filled with rubble etc in the early 80s by Roy Francis (I believe) under licence.
 The second photo shows a view of the former quarry from White Ennox Lane on 21st January 2024.

 Here is another map of the area, annotated by Richard Pinker, showing various sites.
 The significance (to this article) of the 'Round quarry filled with tyres set on fire in the 60s' is that Richard took a photo of the fire.
 Richard's memories of the fire and the goings-on in the mines at that time are given below the photograph.